SarahGrozav1/Your-Drawing-App/README.md

 ### Notable Bugs

 There is one notable bug and this is about cursor start point.
-So, when it's drawing the line it's under the mouse about one ich.
+So, when it's drawing the line it's under the mouse about one inch.

 ## Deployment & Development